-- 18 years of age or over on the date an expression of interest is received by the Project Team. - An active herd owner, i.e. submit a valid annual application under the Basic Payment Scheme, including the declaration of all lands farmed. - Farming at least one parcel containing qualifying lands within or partially within a CORNCRAKE/TRAONACH LIFE Catchment (see Appendix / for national map of operational areas, detailed maps can be requested from the Project Team or viewed on the project website (Corncrake LIFE.ie).
+- 18 years of age or over on the date an expression of interest is received by the Project Team. - An active herd owner, i.e. submit a valid annual application under the Basic Payment Scheme / Basic Income Support for Sustainability, including the declaration of all lands farmed. - Farming at least one parcel containing qualifying lands within or partially within a CORNCRAKE/TRAONACH LIFE Catchment (see Appendix I) for national map of operational areas, detailed maps can be requested from the Project Team or viewed on the project website (Corncrake LIFE.ie).